 India Passport Ranking

-The Indian passport currently ranks on the 82nd place according to the Guide Passport Ranking Index.
-It provides visa-free access to 58 countries.
-The Passport Ranking has dropped from 71th in 2006 to the current ranking.
-Indian passport holders have visa-free access and visas on arrival to countries such as Indonesia, Serbia, Thailand, Rwanda and Iran.
-Indian citizens do however require a visa to enter 168 destinations in the world such as China, Japan, Russia, the United States and the entire European Union.
+The Indian passport is currently ranked 84th place on the Guide Consultants Passport Ranking Index.
+It provides visa-free access to 57 destinations.
+Indian passport holders have visa-free access and visas on arrival to countries such as Indonesia, Serbia, Thailand, and Rwanda.
+Indian citizens do however require a visa to enter 172 destinations in the world such as China, Japan, Russia, the United States and the entire European Union.
 This high visa requirement results in a low mobility score.

 The Republic of India is a former British colony.
 Located in Southern Asia it consists of 28 states and 8 union territories.
 It borders Bangladesh, Nepal, China, Pakistan, Bhutan and Burma.
 The most important districts are Utta Pradesh, Maharashtra and Bihar.
 The nation is the 7th largest country in the world with a surface area of 3,287,263 square kilometers.
 Its climate is divided into several climate zones from temperate in the North to tropical monsoon in the South.
 Its terrain also varies with the geography from plains in the south, rolling plains alongside the Ganges to the Himalayas mountains in the north.

 The Republic of India gained independence from the United Kingdom in 1947.
 Its culture is dominated by its 4,500-year-old history and many religions.
 The majority of population is Hindu.
-There are over 20 official languages in India alongside the universal English.
+There are over 82 official languages in India alongside the universal English.
 The legal system is based on the English common law.
-The government form is a federal parliamentary republic with President Ram Nath Kovind as elected chief of state.
+The government form is a federal parliamentary republic with President Droupadi Murmu as elected chief of state.
 The Prime Minister is Narendra Modi as head of government.
 Elections take place every 5 years.

 The official currency of the country is the Indian Rupee (INR) with the current exchange rate being INR 20 to the USD.
 India has an open economy, generating a GDP of approximately $8.6 trillion.
 This makes it the 3rd largest economy in the world.
 It has a per capita income of $6,283.
 The main GDP contributing sectors are services, industry and agriculture.
 The economy is extremely diverse, with rural agricultural production to high tech computerized industries in cities.
 Some of the major export products are textiles, chemicals, steel, rice and wheat.